snavaes/nlgids.london/md/home-prijs.md

 </div>

 <div lang="en">
-Private tour from £35!
-A one hour private mini tour.Enough to get a good impression and we will end in a pub or nice place to have lunch.
+Private tours from £35!
+A one hour private mini tour.
+Enough to get a good impression and we will end in a pub or nice place to have lunch.

 Or join me on a standard cycle tour for £25.
 </div>